isomerpages/pmo-nccs/media/speeches/_posts/2022-06-07-post-SM Teo Chee Hean at Temasek's Ecosperity Conference 2022.md

 **_Policy_**

-First, policy.
-Policy has an important role in setting a framework for, and achieving “ecosperity”, which is not just about reducing carbon emissions.
+First, policy has an important role in setting a framework for, and achieving “ecosperity”, which is not just about reducing carbon emissions.
 Ecosperity is about achieving our Sustainable Development Goals; creating a circular economy in which we eliminate waste and maximise the value of our natural resources; and building sustainable, liveable cities.
 Governments need to have the right policies that get to the root of the problem, and help create solutions at the system level.

 For example, sustainable urban transportation is not just about replacing all internal combustion engine vehicles with electric vehicles.
 If we did that, we would convert our jams with ICE vehicles to traffic jams with electric vehicles.
 Instead, a more fundamental system solution is to minimise the need for cars, through well-integrated urban planning and a comprehensive public transport system.
 This is why Singapore invested heavily in public transport; and since 2018, implemented a zero-growth policy for our vehicle population.
 We aim to be a 45-minute city in 2040 – when 9 out of 10 trips between homes and workplaces will take less than 45 minutes on our public transport network, even during peak hours.
 Today, we are already two-thirds there.